ACCA vs CPA: Differences & Career Prospects | Zell Education

 This paper focuses on building strategic and leadership skills in real business situations.

-• Optimizing the management of an organization for enhanced efficiency.
+• Optimising the management of an organisation for enhanced efficiency.

 • Understanding the roles and functions of governance within the realm of management.